Main Menu

 Public Administration and City & Metropolitan Planning

 The Department of City & Metropolitan Planning, together with the College of Social & Behavior Science, offers a dual degree program that enables students to earn a Master in City & Metropolitan Planning (MCMP) and a Master of Public Administration (MPA), simultaneously.
 This dual degree will prepare students for careers in local government, particularly in rapidly growing small towns and rural areas where administrators and planners wear many hats.
-For more information, scroll down to the course maps (requirements) and completion plans (worksheets).
+For more information, scroll down to the Course Planning Worksheet.

 Public Policy and City & Metropolitan Planning

 The Department of City & Metropolitan Planning, together with the College of Social & Behavior Science, offers a dual degree program that enables students to earn a Master in City & Metropolitan Planning (MCMP) and a Master of Public Policy (MPP), simultaneously.
 This dual degree will prepare students to be leaders in government, nonprofit and private sectors.
-For more information, scroll down to the course maps (requirements) and completion plans (worksheets).
+For more information, scroll down to the Course Planning Worksheet.

 Juris Doctor and City & Metropolitan Planning